 What’s the most exciting meal of the week?
 For children from Auckland’s Wesley Primary School, it’s lunch on Monday.
-Now that they've started their programme with charity Garden to Table, Monday is the day they get to dig around in the vegetable garden and eat delicious dishes made from goodies they’ve grown and prepared themselves.
+Now that they've started their programme with our partner charity Garden to Table, Monday is the day they get to dig around in the vegetable garden and eat delicious dishes made from goodies they’ve grown and prepared themselves.

 The Wesley youngsters are getting their hands dirty in the garden and the kitchen thanks to the Garden to Table programme, which helps primary schools teach their students how to grow, harvest and cook fresh seasonal food.

 Wesley, a decile one school in Mount Roskill, already had a garden when it introduced the programme in early March 2017.
 It had been encouraging parents to help themselves to fruit and veggies, but it was mainly only the children and families involved in the school’s working bees who had anything to do with growing produce.

 Principal Brenda Martin says joining the Garden to Table programme has made gardening and cooking part of classroom learning, shown children how much fun it is to cook and eat seasonal fruit and vegetables, and given them valuable life skills to pass on to other family members.

 “Some of our students are very hands-on and creative.
 They love getting to cook and eat the things they’ve grown,” she says.